aeonSolutions/AeonLabs-Safety-Health/README.md

 ## Wearables
 ### ⌛ [Carbon Fiber EMF Protection Helmet](https://github.com/aeonSolutions/Aeonlabs-Carbon-Fiber-EMF-Protection-Helmet)  [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat&label=Contributions&colorA=red&colorB=black	)](https://github.com/aeonSolutions/AeonLabs-Safety-Health/blob/main/README.md#contribute-to-open-hardware-)
 The helmet Magneto uses is made of an ultra-high strength carbon fiber composite ( see X-Men movies) ..... however, to function properly and stop the "voices" of Charles Xavier, there's a piece of electronics missing.
 An extreme-low-power energy harvester device.
-Buy a rigid carbon fiber helmet on AliExpress [here](https://s.click.aliexpress.com/e/_DCsIVkJ)
+Buy a rigid carbon fiber helmet on AliExpress [here](https://s.click.aliexpress.com/e/_DCsIVkJ).

+The helmet I bought has been delivered.
+In the upcoming week, I'll be designing flexible hardware electronics capable of detecting any electromagnetic activity around and near a victim's head.
+Follow this project to get the latest updates, link on the menu at the top of the page.
+Thank you.

 <p align="center">
     <img height="150" src="https://github.com/aeonSolutions/AeonLabs-Safety-Health/blob/main/media/rigid_carbon_fiber_helmet.jpg">